 #2.
-Reach: Does this person have a network it would be valuable for me to reach?
-This can be size of network, but it can also be how passionate that network is about the subject.
-This score can also be increased based on the influencer's expertise or the esteem they're held in by the industry.
+Reach: Does this person have a network that would be valuable for me to reach?
+This can be the size of the network, but it can also be how passionate that network is about the subject.
+This score can also be increased based on the influencer’s expertise or the esteem they’re held in by the industry.

 #3.
 Actionability: Will this person share my content?
 Are they receptive to communication or closed off and, despite their network, anti-social?

 Identifying Influencers Through Social Media

 - Search by hashtag, or identify the hashtags that your target influencers are using.

 - Put your influencers in a Twitter list so that you can organize and follow them most effectively